lucadealfaro/rpi_boot_camp/twit_button/README.md

     cp credentials.example.json credentials.json
     nano credentials.json

 and complete the information there.
+Once that is done, you can run your twitter-enabled button, and each time you press the button, a twit will be posted:

+    python press_to_twit.py

+## Next steps

+You can create an /etc/init.d script for having your press_to_twit.py process start automatically, following the examples in the webcam boot camp provided here.